pndaRN/Programming-Journey/notes/august2025.md

 ## My Man Boots🐻
 ### Finishing the First Half of the Coursework

 That's wild to type.
 I'm halfway done with the main coursework for boot.dev.
 I knew it would happen eventually, but actually being here feels incredible.
-I can only imagine what it'll feel like when I finish all of it. <br>
+I can only imagine what it'll feel like when I finish all of it. <br><br>
 <img src="https://github.com/pndaRN/Programming-Journey/blob/main/assets/gifs/mind_blown.gif" alt="mind blown">

  I really enjoyed finishing data structures and seeing the different ways to write code that's actually fast—well, as fast as it can be in Python (preview to my Rust section, hehe).
 Then I honestly didn't enjoy the AI Agent project as much as I thought I would.
 At first it seemed really interesting, but as I got further along, it just didn't spark joy for me.
 I really didn't want to go digging through the Gemini docs to make sure I got everything I needed.